Commercial Vehicle Accident Settlements: Everything You Need To Know

 - Delivery trucks and vans

-What is the Reason For Most CMV Accidents?
+What is the Reason For Most Commercial Vehicle Accidents?

 When it comes to causes of commercial vehicle accidents, there are a lot of similarities to more common motor vehicle accidents.
 Studies conducted by the Federal Motor Carrier Safety Administration (FMCSA) find that around 30% of commercial vehicle accidents are caused by negligent behavior of truck drivers.
 This includes distracted driving (texting and driving), impaired driving (drunk driving), driving while overly tired or sick, speeding, or disregard for traffic laws.